viresh-ratnakar/exolve/README.md

 exist when the crossword is first rendered.
 In particular, if there are multiple crosswords, then clicking on input fields from the second crossword would not make the on-screen crossword go away, currently.
-This is a flaw that I want to fix, eventually (by sharing a singleton `ExolveCrossword` object across all crosswords on the page).
+This is a flaw that I want to fix, eventually (by sharing a singleton `ExolveKeyboard` object across all crosswords on the page).

 ## Printing